Fotini Chandrika Walton

 Fotini Chandrika & Farm-ily

 If you are grieving the loss of a beloved animal family member, support is available through the OSPCA.
 They hold virtual gatherings the second Tuesday of every month.
 Here is the link.
 Please share with someone who you feel may need the support.
+There is also 24/7 Pet Loss Grief Support available to all at 1-855-245-8214.
 Not everyone may talk about what they are going through after losing a pet in their physical form, but it can be a painful and lonely process for some.
 Please offer your support.
 It is what the Animals want us to do.
 They are guiding our evolution to be better humans, for them and for each other.

 Here is the link for the OSPCA support group: https://ontariospca.ca/pet-loss-support-group/?gclid=Cj0KCQiAnsqdBhCGARIsAAyjYjT3y06TUjq-eKb6tRQLuAfBpov5wrufmZ_Mgy3jeIbXip-TaZURWnwaAo-XEALw_wcB

 A dear friend and colleague of mine, Tina Turner - Conscious Evolution student, and I share an intimate conversation around the topic of an Animal Beloved's Death.
 You can find the video through this link: https://youtu.be/adphNQOW-7s